leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 \usepackage[top = 1in, right = 1in, bottom = 1in, left = 1.5in]{geometry}
 ```

 The [`geometry` package](https://ctan.org/pkg/geometry) sets the margins.
-The formatting requirements allow for a left of margin of either 1″ (which they recommend for documents that will be presented only on screen) or 1.5″ (which they recommend for documents that may be printed, where the extra space accounts for the binding).
-We use a left of margin of 1.5″ even if the document will be presented only on screen because, combined with a bigger font (see above), a wider margin reduces line length, which makes the document [more comfortable to read](https://practicaltypography.com/line-length.html).
+The formatting requirements allow for a left of margin of either 1″ (which they recommend for documents that are presented only on screen) or 1.5″ (which they recommend for documents that may be printed, where the extra space accounts for the binding).
+We use a left of margin of 1.5″ even if the document is presented only on screen because, combined with a bigger font (see above), a wider margin reduces line length, which makes the document [more comfortable to read](https://practicaltypography.com/line-length.html).

 ```latex
 \pagestyle{plain}